Nanny Taxes in Rhode Island

 Rhode Island Minimum Wage

 Household employees must be paid at least the highest of the federal, state, or applicable local minimum wage rates.
-In Rhode Island, the federal rate of $7.25 applies.
-Domestic workers are excluded from Rhode Island’s state minimum wage rate of $14/hour.
-However, legislation has been introduced requiring domestic workers to be paid at least the state’s minimum wage rate.
+In Rhode Island, the state rate of $14/hour applies.
+Recent legislation removed a provision that classified “any individual employed in domestic service or in or about a private home” as not an employee for the purposes of Rhode Island’s minimum wage laws.
+Previously Rhode Island domestic workers were only guaranteed the federal minimum wage of $7.25 per hour.

 Overtime